Skip to product information

 Family: Lamiaceae

 Origin/Distribution: The species P. vulgaris exists all over Maine in both a native and non-native form.
 How can that be?, you ask.
 Well, the plant is native to Europe, Asia, Africa, AND North America and has a long relationship with humans in numerous cultures.
 The non-native version could have travelled on purpose or inadvertently to Maine.
 It is also invasive in places such as Australia, New Zealand, and Hawaii.
-This is a selected form of P. vulgaris developed and introduced by Brent Horvath of Intrinsic Perennials in 2018.
+This is a selected form of P. vulgaris developed and introduced in 2018 by Brent Horvath of Intrinsic Perennials.
 It was selected out of a seedbed of open-pollinated seed from the parent P. vulgaris 'Under the Sea'.
 I chose to offer a cultivar so I could clearly say it is a non-native.
 Plus, it's stunning en masse and has all the good qualities of the species.

 Habitat: woodland edge, waste places, roadsides

-Nursery: Honey Petal Plants
+Source: Honey Petal Plants

 Image credits: Honey Petal Plants, illustration from Wikimedia Commons